Giphy/GiphyAPI/README.md

 The Giphy API is open to the public.
 We have instituted a simple, single public beta key system to let anyone try it out.
 The API key is required for all endpoints. <b>The public beta key is "dc6zaTOxFJmzC"</b>.
 Please use this key while you develop your application and experiment with your integrations.

 Once you are ready to use the Giphy API in production, please contact [api@giphy.com](mailto:api@giphy.com) to request a unique API key.
 In your email please provide the following information:

 - The app name with brief description, web / app store links, etc.

 - What is the 'live date' of the app or feature that integrates with the API?

+- As per our [terms](http://giphy.com/terms) (see section 5a) we require all apps that use the Giphy API to display "Powered By Giphy" attribution marks.
+You can find an approved [official logo marks here](http://giphymedia.s3.amazonaws.com/giphy_api_icons.zip).
+Please be sure to include a screen shot of your app that includes the attribution.

 ## Overview